stokpop/tiny-bank/README.md

 To run a load test, simply start via the `start-test.sh` script.
 After running the test all components are stopped.

 When you start the test, you will see the options you can choose from.
-There are two types of resiliencs tests: one with wiremock to delay the remote stubs (to fetch account info and the balance), and the other with Toxiproxy to delay the database.
+There are two types of resilience tests: one with wiremock to delay the remote stubs (to fetch account info and the balance), and the other with Toxiproxy to delay the database.